ColyberCompany/DigitalPinPattern/README.md

 # DigitalPinPattern
-Library to set pattern on digital pin to blink with certain frequency or more sophisticated patterns
+Library to set pattern on pin to blink with certain frequency or more sophisticated patterns